fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-03.md

 -----------------

-The STUN HOST attribute {{sec-stun_host}} carries the fully qualified domain name of STUN server that is being contacted in the STUN requests.
+The STUN HOST attribute {{sec-stun_host}} carries the fully qualified domain name of the STUN server that is being contacted in the STUN requests.
 So for example, if a browser was on a page such as example.com and that page used the WebRTC calls to set up a connection to stun.example.com, the STUN request's HOST attribute would have the value